Everyone Will Burn

 Everyone Will Burn (Y todos arderán) is a 2021 Spanish supernatural horror drama film directed by David Hebrero which stars Macarena Gómez along with Rodolfo Sancho, Ana Milán, and Sofía García.

 Plot

 The plot is set in a Spanish village.
-After ten years of living nightmare caused by the bullying-induced suicide of her son Lolo, María José, otherwise marginalized too by the village's inhabitants, decides to take her life.
+After ten years of living nightmare caused by the bullying-induced suicide of her son Lolo, María José, otherwise marginalized too by the village's inhabitants, decides to commit suicide.
 She is however stopped by Lucía, a mysterious girl with achondroplasia, later revealed to have supernatural abilities, burning a civil guard agent with her sheer gaze.
 With the girl seemingly related to an apocalyptic prophecy and the mayor's wife as María José's main foe, María José only enjoys some help from an altar server (Juan) among the townsfolks.

 Cast

 Production

 The screenplay was penned by David Hebrero alongside Javier Kirán, whilst Ona Isart worked as a cinematographer.
 The film is a Nostalgia Shop Films production.
 It was shot in locations of the Madrid region and the province of Ávila, including Arévalo and Las Rozas.